-It takes a very special set of skills and qualities to make a great leader and even the most successful managers and directors are constantly finding new things to learn, improve and change as both themselves and their teams grow.
+It takes an exceptional set of skills and qualities to make a great leader.
+Even the most successful managers, and directors are continually finding new things to learn, improve and change as both themselves and their teams grow.

-Although you might think that some people are just born with great leadership instincts and everything comes naturally to them when coordinating a team, it’s usually not that simple and it takes a lot of commitment, hard work and passion in order to lead, train and guide others.
+Although you might think that some people are just born with great leadership instincts and everything comes naturally to them when coordinating a team, it’s usually not that simple.
+It takes a lot of commitment, hard work, and passion for leading, training and guiding others.

-Inspiring leadership figures will often admit that they are constantly striving for self-improvement and that the learning process never ends when it comes to understanding how to manage your team.
+Inspiring leaders will often admit that they are always striving for self-improvement and that the learning process never ends when it comes to understanding how to manage your team.

-If you are looking for ways to expand your knowledge on the matter, there are a few things that you can try in order to become better at leading, inspiring and motivating others.
+If you are looking for ways to expand your knowledge on the matter, there are a few things that you can try to become better at leading, inspiring and motivating others.

 1. Improve your communication skills

 Establishing a connection with others begins with communication and knowing more about how your team members think, function and feel will help you find better ways in which to guide them.